Use the above links or scroll down for program information

 A minor in the Cinema Studies option is not available.

-- C LIT 490, independent studies: students can develop special projects related to cinema such as research on a special topic in cinema studies for maximum of five credits towards the elective requirements.
+- CMS 490, independent studies: students can develop special projects related to cinema such as research on a special topic in cinema studies for maximum of five credits towards the elective requirements.

-- C LIT 491, internship: students can pursue internship opportunities for a maximum of 5 general elective credits towards the major requirements.
+- CMS 491, internship: students can pursue internship opportunities for a maximum of 5 general elective credits towards the major requirements.
 It is possible to have 5 credits of C LIT 491 count towards core elective requirements by permission and arrangement of the supervising internship professor only.

 - C LIT 493, honors seminar